-To calculate the state vector at any point in the orbit, it is sufficient to have the orbital data (a state vector, or keplerian elements) at a given time, and then propagate that initial state vector to the required time using an orbit propagation model.
+To calculate the state vector at any point in the orbit, it is sufficient to have a state vector at a given time, and then propagate that initial state vector to the required time using an orbit propagation model.

-That initial orbital data can come from different sources (see section 6.2) and depending on the type of orbit and the satellite mission, there are different requirements on the accuracy of the position and velocity vectors of that initial state.
+That initial state vector can come from different sources (see section 6.2) and depending on the type of orbit and the satellite mission, there are different requirements on the accuracy of the position and velocity vectors of that initial state.